 - Lack of ingenuity

-Aside from internal things your business is doing right and wrong, you will also have external opportunities to give your company a boost.
-Opportunities are industry- or market-related factors that give your business an advantage over your competition.
+Your SWOT analysis’s opportunities section looks at external aspects that could give your business a boost.
+Opportunities are industry- or market-related factors that give your company an advantage over your competition.

-Your business will face opportunities that depend on what’s happening outside of your business.
-Some opportunities might be temporary while others are permanent.
+To determine your opportunities, look at what’s happening outside of your business.
+Some opportunities are temporary while others are permanent.

 - Lack of competition